 - Where the property is located– You need to mention where the property is located so that it is known which property the certificate is for.
-This needs to be clearly mentioned.
+This needs to be mentioned.

 - No defects– The certificate should also mention that the architect agrees to the property being constructed in a good manner and has no damage along with structural defects which can impact the value of the property.
 All preconditions should have been met which will allow the premises to be occupied.
-This includes any permits, licenses, which may be needed from governmental authorities that have jurisdiction in the area.
+This includes any permits, and licenses, that may be needed from governmental authorities that have jurisdiction in the area.
 The certificate needs to clearly state that no governmental and other municipal violations have been filed against the premises.

-- Facilities in the area– The certificate will also tell of necessary facilities that the premises have.
-This includes gas, steam, electricity, water, sewer services, telephone services along with other utilities needed to properly service the premises.
+- Facilities in the area– The certificate will also tell of the necessary facilities that the premises have.
+This includes gas, steam, electricity, water, sewer services, telephone services along other utilities needed to properly service the premises.
 State that these are available on the premises.

 - Allows the owner to have written proof that the architect did everything according to what was agreed.